otaviobonini/angular-psn-store-clone/README.md

 # PlayStation Store Clone

 ## 🎮 Introduction
-This project is a **visual clone of the PlayStation™ Store**, built with **Angular 14, TypeScript, and Tailwind CSS**.
+This project is a **visual clone of the PlayStation™ Store**, built with **Angular 14, TypeScript, Tailwind CSS**, and a **Flask API** for dynamic game data.
-The goal was to recreate the store’s layout, interactive cards, and responsive navigation.
+The goal was to recreate the store’s layout, interactive cards, and responsive navigation, now **fetching real data from a backend**.

-This project is part of a personal portfolio and demonstrates frontend skills in building modern web apps.
+This project is part of a personal portfolio and demonstrates both **frontend and backend skills**, including API integration(that i made) and asynchronous data handling.

 ---